AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 Persisted queries are recommended as they can be cached at the Dispatcher and Content Delivery Network (CDN) layers, ultimately improving the performance of the requesting client application.

-By default AEM will invalidate cache based on a default Time To Live (TTL).
-This is defined by:
+By default AEM will invalidate cache based on a Time To Live (TTL).
+These TTLs can be defined by the following parameters.

-* `s-maxage` : default = 7200
-  * default TTL for the Dispatcher and CDN; also known as *shared caches*
-* `maxage` : default = 60
-  * default TTL for the client (for example, a browser)
-* `stale-while-revalidate`
-* `stale-if-error`

 These parameters can be accessed by various means, with variations in the names according to the mechanism used:

 |Cache Type |Default|[HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control?retiredLocale=de) |Curl |OSGi Configuration |Cloud Manager |
 |--- |--- |--- |--- |--- |--- |